calaldees/teacherEducation/teacherEducation/careers.md

         * See how likely young people are to participate in higher education according to where they live

-* Teachers often misunderstand how disconnected they they are
+* Teachers often are oblivious to how disconnected they are from the workplace

 * goodcareerguidance.org.uk [Gatsby Benchmarks](https://www.goodcareerguidance.org.uk/)
     * 2015 a recommendation - 2020 compulsory